vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

      - Move the chosen stickies to a new board.
      - Label the board to identify a name for the process being explored.
    - Repeat until there are no more stickies on the main storming board.

-1. #### Prioritize Workflows
+1. #### Prioritize Processes
-   To find a thin slice, a single workflow should be prioritized:
+   To narrow down the scope of discovery a single process should be prioritized.
-   - Prioritize Pain-points/Opportunities.
+   This might be based on pain points and opportunities, business value etc.
-   - Identify workflows with the most important pain points/opportunity.
+   There are many exercises described in the `Tanzu Developer Center` that can be used to identify priorities.
-1. #### Arrange the process modelling board
+   #### Arrange the process modelling board
    Each board needs to be arranged to prepare for the exercise and introduce the new grammar.
 This can be done when you create a new board or as you start modelling a process.
    - Add a grammar guide to your board (these will be described later) ![This is the placeholder for process modelling grammar](/images/practices/event-storming-process-modelling/process-modelling-grammar.jpg).
    - Preconditions: Identify events which need to have happened before this process can begin and put them in a grayed area on the left under the title `Preconditions`.